golang/vscode-go/docs/debugging.md

 There are some common cases when you might want to tweak the Delve configurations.

 * To change the default cap of 64 on string and array length when inspecting variables in the Debug view, set `maxStringLen`.
 (See a related known issue: [golang/vscode-go#126](https://github.com/golang/vscode-go/issues/126)).
-* To evaluate nested variables in the Debug viewlet, set `maxVariableRecurse`.
+* To evaluate nested variables in the Run view, set `maxVariableRecurse`.

 ## Launch Configurations